How To Store Records in a Canadian Private Practice

-OWL Practice is an awesome Canadian EMR that includes Stripe and online client booking if you choose their Premium EMR!
-(They are also currently setting up online video counselling!)
+OWL Practice is another awesome Canadian EMR that includes Stripe, video counselling and online client booking if you choose their Premium EMR!

 - make sure you have some type of cyber insurance (usually offered as an addition when purchasing private practice insurance)

 - check with your organization/regulator to make sure that you are following their requirements for storing client records

 Disclaimer: The information provided through this blog is for informational purposes only.
 It is not clinical or consulting advice.
 E-subscribers and website visitors are receiving general advertising and information about starting a Canadian private practice and should not act upon this information without seeking professional consultation.

 Julia Smith, MEd, RCT, CCC, is the owner of Fearless Practice.
 She specializes in consulting with Canadian counsellors and therapists who want to start a private practice.
 She also owns a private practice in Halifax, Nova Scotia where she helps teenagers and adults who want to be confident and happy but are feeling weighed down by anxiety, stress, and depression.
 She also blogs for the Canadian Counselling and Psychotherapy Association.
 You can read more articles about Canadian counselling and psychotherapy at www.ccpa-accp.ca/blog/.